Updated: January 29, 2025

 Coworking spaces

 Coworking spaces in Portugal are becoming quite popular, but they mainly exist in big cities.
-Digital nomads flocking to Portugal will find that the country is generally a perfect place to settle for remote workers.
-Lisbon is home to one of Europe’s largest digital nomad communities, with regular meetups and coworking spaces popping up all over the city to accommodate the influx of freelancers and startup companies.
+Digital nomads flocking to Portugal will find that the country is generally a perfect place to settle for working remotely in Portugal.
+Lisbon is home to one of Europe’s largest digital nomad

 Over 50 coworking spaces are available, catering to freelancers, startups, and small businesses in Lisbon.
 Digital nomads will have plenty of places to try out and find the best place to work and meet new people.